davidmingueza98/AI-exercise-advisor/README.md

 # AI-exercise-advisor
 An AI engine to recommend phisic exercise to people with more than 65 years.
 The current version of the program is in Spanish.
-To visualize the ontology you have to download Protege.
+To visualize the ontology you have to download Protégé.

 ## How to compile
 The executable of the interpret of CLIPS language is already in the repository so just do: